BehaviorTree/BehaviorTree.CPP/docs/tutorial_02_basic_ports.md

      the nature of the input, which could be either static or dynamic.
      A dynamic input can change at run-time, for this reason it should be read periodically.

 ## Output ports

-An input port pointing to the entry of the blackboard will be valid only if another node have already wrritten "something" inside that same entry.
+An input port pointing to the entry of the blackboard will be valid only if another node have already written "something" inside that same entry.

 `ThinkWhatToSay` is an example of Node that uses an __output port__ to write a string into an entry.